Frequently Asked Questions

 What expectations does Catalyst have for post-Catalyst “translation”?

-Catalyst engages with projects at an early stage, after the project has achieved some level of enablement, with an expectation that the project can translate beyond the current stage of research/development after successful completion of its foundational project milestones in Catalyst, within less than 12 months.
+Catalyst engages with projects at an early stage, after the project has achieved some level of enablement, with an expectation that the project can translate beyond the current stage of research/development after successful completion of its foundational project milestones in Catalyst.
 For some projects this translation will mean incorporation, and funding from outside investors.
 For others, this may include partnering with industry, licensing technology, or translation/integration into clinical care.
 In other words, Catalyst aims to advance innovations from prototype to execution or from beta to production application, enabling immediate impact for patients – or as soon as possible following graduation from Catalyst.

 What resources does Catalyst contribute?